-Among the second courses typical of Brescia, try the beef cooked in extra virgin olive oil, which requires a long cooking time and has the consistency of a cream, and the donkey stew, cooked in wine and flavoured with onions and tomato paste.
+Among the second courses typical of Brescia, try the beef cooked in extra virgin olive oil, which requires a long cooking time and has the consistency of a cream, and the donkey stew, cooked in wine and flavored with onions and tomato paste.
 The polenta taragna, whose name presumably derives from the stick used to mix the polenta, is rich in typical flours such as buckwheat flour.
-Today the tradition of polenta lives again thanks to the stone-ground corn flour and accompanies all dishes.
+Today the tradition of polenta lives again thanks to the stone-ground cornflour and accompanies all dishes.

 And the desserts?
 The most traditional are bussolà, persicata and biscuit from Brescia, perhaps to try at Pasticceria Veneto, by the pastry chef from Brescia Iginio Massari, nominated the Best Pastry Chef in the World at the World Pastry Stars in Milan.
-The bussolà, from the Veneto region, is a round cake with a hole in the centre made with butter, leavened and fragrant, while the persicata is a delicious jelly in peach and caramel chunks.
+The bussolà, from the Veneto region, is a round cake with a hole in the center made with butter, leavened and fragrant, while the persicata is a delicious jelly in peach and caramel chunks.
 The biscuit from Brescia is simple and nutritious, and according to tradition is not very sweet and perfect to soak.

-It is difficult to mention just one wine from Brescia, because the Franciacorta area offers wines for all tastes and of excellent quality.
+It is difficult to mention just one wine from Brescia because the Franciacorta area offers wines for all tastes and of excellent quality.
 However, the native Brescia wine is the white Invernenga, available in limited production.
-Among the others, the classic Garda, Botticino and Lugana are worth tasting.
+Among the others, the classic Garda, Botticino, and Lugana are worth tasting.
 Obviously, among the sparkling wines, the Franciacorta DOCG.